ghariosk/DevOps/README.md

 http//:development.local

- to check if everything is alrright.
+ to check if everything is alright.
 If not run try the code again.